European shares power ahead as Q1 earnings season gathers pace, HSBC jumps

 SYDNEY, June 21 London copper was trading flat in early Asian trade on Wednesday, capped by a stronger dollar that pushed prices lower overnight.

-LONDON, May 4 A flurry of well-received earnings updates boosted European shares on Thursday, with positive numbers from HSBC supporting financials while oil stocks also rose.
+LONDON May 4 A flurry of well-received earnings updates boosted European shares on Thursday, with a positive print from HSBC supporting financials while oil stocks also rose.

-European banks were top gainers, rising 1.3 percent after lender HSBC jumped more than 3 percent.
+European banks were top gainers, rising 1.3 percent after lender HSBC jumped 3.4 percent.
 HSBC posted a better-than-expected first-quarter profit and capital position.

-"Overall we view this as a positive set of results ... with potential to place upward on our own and consensus forecasts," Gary Greenwood, analyst at Shore Capital Markets, said in a note.

 Likewise a decision by the U.S. Federal Reserve to keep interest rates on hold also helped the sector, as banks benefit from a higher interest rate environment.

-Oil & gas stocks were also firmer, up 0.9 percent following robust updates from both Statoil and Royal Dutch Shell, which both rose 2.4 percent.
+Oil & gas stocks were also firmer, up 1.1 percent following robust updates from both Statoil and Royal Dutch Shell, which rose 3 percent and 2.3 percent respectively.

-"We have seen a sharp recovery in profits and strong cash flow from Royal Dutch Shell this quarter," said Simon Gergel, UK equities CIO at Allianz Global Investors.

-"The company has generated sufficient cash to cover capital expenditure and the full cost of dividends ...
-This provides further reassurance about the benefits of the BG deal to the group’s cash flow and the sustainability of the company’s dividends.”

 Results also boosted shares in brewer AB InBev and Austrian engineer Andritz, which were among top STOXX 600 gainers.

-Swedish biometric firm Fingerprint Cards was the biggest STOXX faller, however, sinking more than 12 percent after an underwhelming first quarter report.

-Fingerprint's operating profit slumped 88 percent, coming in well below expectations, weighed down by excess inventories.

-British retailer Next was also under pressure, dropping almost 6 percent after cutting the top end of its full-year profit guidance.
+British retailer Next was the biggest faller, however, dropping more than 5 percent after cutting the top end of its full-year profit guidance.

-On a sectoral level, European mining firms saw some weakness as copper, aluminium and gold prices sagged, weighing on shares of aluminium producer Norsk Hydro, Centamin and Anglo American.

-Overall, the macro picture is looking brighter for Europe - a survey showed that euro zone businesses began the second quarter by turning out their best performance in six years.

 SYDNEY, June 21 London copper was trading flat in early Asian trade on Wednesday, capped by a stronger dollar that pushed prices lower overnight.